corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 You might wonder - why are these separate mods?
 They override default gameplay options, so I thought it best to give players the choice on whether they want the original version or the reimagined version.
 Leader Traits: Enhanced Randomisation and Machine Deassimilation were developed alongside this mod.

-### When to Install

-This mod can be safely added to your savegame after the game has started.
-If you remove it, you will lose access to the custom "former ruler/heir" traits and the espionage bonus that is one of the choices upon successfully infiltrating primitives.
-Stellaris is fairly forgiving in situations like this - it's likely that error logs would be generated and the game would otherwise ignore the missing content.
-Back up your savegame before trying to remove a mod.

 ### Additional Mods with Gameplay Interaction

 * [Eldanær Stellar Authority](https://steamcommunity.com/sharedfiles/filedetails/?id=2496360535) - if you integrate them, their former ruler and heir are guaranteed to be Governors